 These dedicated path networks, which link all houses and community gardens to each other and to the Village Square, will mean that residents and visitors can safely traverse the whole village by bicycle or on foot (or by wheelchair or pram) through beautifully landscaped gardens, with minimal interaction with cars.

 The Food Hub is the heart of our fair food distribution network, a collective space for organic growers to wholesale, retail, process, and value add their fresh food produce.
 This commercial site located in the Village Square will likely be built once the Ecovillage has been fully developed.
 In the early years of the Ecovillage, growers will be able to sell their produce directly to residents through organic growers’ markets held in the Village Square.

 For more information, visit the Food Hub page.

 Approximately 25ha of prime agricultural land surrounding the Ecovillage has been set aside for 15 certified organic, small-scale, strata titled farm lots.
 They will be owned by Ecovillage residents and worked to produce food, which can be processed and sold in the Food Hub or local markets.
 These lots are strictly zoned for agriculture and will not have residences.
 They are suitable for a wide range of niche organic crops, such as market vegetables, blueberries, cane berries, citrus, pome fruit, herbs, garlic, avocados, etc. Some people just want their own private food forest!
 Each agricultural lot is provided with water at the gate from the dams at a rate of 5 megalitres per hectare, which is basically enough water to grow just about anything.

 For more information, visit the Agricultural Lots page.

 Ecovillage Commons Limited is a not-for-profit company collectively owned and managed by Ecovillage residents.
-It owns and manages nearly 40ha of community open space outside of the community cluster gardens, which will include the three Ecovillage dams, three conservation areas, a perimeter walking track, olive and nut trees, wood lots, and a mix of native and productive trees for all to enjoy and share.
+It owns and manages nearly 40ha of community open space outside of the community cluster gardens, which will include the three Ecovillage dams, three conservation areas, wastewater treatment vegetation areas, a perimeter walking track, olive and nut trees, wood lots, and a mix of native and productive trees for all to enjoy and share.